McCormick Bridgehouse & Chicago River Museum

 Sat, Oct 14: 10am - 5pm

 Edward Bennett, 1920

 This five-story, 1,400-square-foot bridgehouse was designed by Edward Bennett.
-It's part of the revolutionary 1920 double-decker Michigan Avenue (now DuSable) bridge.
-It was further embellished in 1928 with a bas-relief by Henry Herring titled “The Defenders."
-The relief commemorates the Fort Dearborn Battle of 1812.
+It's part of the revolutionary 1920, double-decker DuSable Bridge.
 The bridgehouse itself is crowned by an urn and a pyramidal roof above an emphatic cornice.
 The McCormick Bridgehouse & Chicago River Museum is operated by Friends of the Chicago River and is dedicated to celebrating Chicago’s river and world-famous movable bridges.